srtalaie/gameStates/README.md

 Backend database uses MySQL to store the games data.

-Utilizes Chart.js for the graphs.
+Utilizes Chart.js for the graphs and Materialize for the UI.